LytexWZ/TikTok-Unbanner/README.md

   02-Account Suspended:
     You got a message telling you that your account is suspended until an specific date.

-    Normally related with age bans, with this method you will get you account roled back with some features disabled by tiktok.
+    Normally related with age bans, with this method you will get you account roled back with some features disabled by TikTok.

   03-Account Banned:
-    Your account has been deleted, but you can still appeal the ban
+    Your account has been deleted, but you can still appeal the ban.
     ![image](https://github.com/LytexWZ/TikTok-Unbanner/assets/72569213/1c5712ea-bed1-4396-a1e2-e4aa946dc14b)

     With this method, our program will get your ban appeal and aprove it so you can get your account back.